-Emotional eating is eating for comfort, out of boredom, or in response to your emotions rather than eating for nutrition or because you are hungry.
-Children, teens, and adults may engage in emotional eating at one time or another.
+Emotional eating is eating in response to your emotions or out of boredom.
+Emotional eaters eat for comfort rather than because they are hungry.
+Children, teens, and adults may be emotional eaters.

 How is emotional eating different from eating because of physical hunger?

 Hunger associated with emotional eating comes on quickly and feels urgent.
 It’s often triggered by a specific event or mood.
-It's not like typical physical hunger, which gradually builds and is a result of an empty stomach.
+It is different from physical hunger.
+True hunger gradually builds and is a result of an empty stomach.
 Physical hunger can be satisfied by a number of different foods.
-Cravings associated with emotional eating usually involve a specific food or type of food (for example, craving chocolate after a hard day or reaching for ice cream after a fight with a friend).
+Cravings associated with emotional eating usually involve a specific food or type of food.
+Emotional eaters may crave chocolate after a hard day or reach for ice cream after a fight with a friend.

-What are the possible causes of emotional eating in children and teens?
+What are the possible causes of emotional eating?

-Some common situations and emotions associated with emotional eating include the following:
+Some common situations and emotions associated with emotional eating include:

 Even positive emotions, such as happiness, sometimes can result in emotional eating.